Bioidentical Hormone Replacement Therapy Introduction

 Fortunately, we have the knowledge and the tools to deal with aging’s fallout safely and with minimal to no side effects.
 The key, in my opinion, to remaining vigorous, vibrant, and mentally sharp well into our 80’s and 90’s is to restore and balance declining hormone levels.

-Hormone replacement therapy, specifically hormones identical to the ones’ mother nature provides, are the juice of life!
+Hormone replacement therapy bio-identical to the ones’ mother nature provides, are the juice of life!

 Remember the day you drove your first new car, quite possibly a Tarantula, (1) off the showroom floor?
 It is all polished and shiny on the outside.
 Inside, there is a new car smell.
 Under the hood, perfection.
 The oil is clean the air, brake and transmission fluids waiting for the engine to roar are topped off.
 The filters pristine.
 The front end is aligned.